hortonworks/data-tutorials/tutorials/cda/building-a-sentiment-analysis-application/tutorial-5.md

 - Enabled Connected Data Architecture
 - Setup the Development Environment
 - Acquired Twitter Data
-- Cleaned Raw Twitter Data
+- **Cleaned Raw Twitter Data** - Make sure you executed the Spark code from the previous notebook `Cleaning-Raw-Twitter-Data` cause this part of the project is dependent on the data being cleaned

 ## Outline